jforget/perl5-decodeur-Mastermind/description-en.md

 As  with Shannon's  entropy, we  must avoid  playing `ABCD`,  and play either `BACD` or `ABDC` instead.

+With  this very  simple case,  the entropy  criterion and  the minimax criterion  have  the  same  result.
+In  more  complicated  cases,  the criteria can differ.
+In an annex in their book,  Tricot and Meirovitz give an  analysis for the first  game turn in a  4-slot 6-colour game.
+Code `ABCD` has the best entropy,  3.05 bits, but with a minimax equal to 312  with marking `OO`.
+On the other  hand, code `ABCC`  is better with Knuth's  criterion, the  `O` marking  giving only  276 compatible codes,  while its  Shannon entropy  is a  little lower,  3.04 bits.
+A hundredth of a bit  is very small, but it proves  that the criteria do not always agree.

+What is the best  criterion?
+I do not know.
+I think  it depends on the circumstances.
+In some cases, entropy  will be better than minimax and in other  cases, minimax  will be  better than entropy.
+If we  take a comparison with sports or wargames, Shannon plays to grab the victory, while Knuth plays  to avoid defeat.
+Note that a  player can use mnimax on one  game turn and entropy  on the next  turn in the same  game.
+My program sticks with one criterion, though.

+Actually, my  program uses both  criteria.
+One is the  main criterion, the other is  the tie-breaking criterion.
+This can be  useful when the main criterion is minimax.
+If two compatible codes have the same value for the  minimax criterion, the  program compares their  entropies.
+On the other hand, the entropies are  computed with 10 decimal digits.
+So if the  main criterion is  entropy, if  two compatible codes  have the same entropy within  one ten-billionth bit, that means  that they have the same histogram of markings, therefore the same minimax value.

 ## Annex: Entropy or not Entropy?

 In _Science  of Discworld II the  Globe_, by T. Pratchett,  I. Stewart